NEW ARRIVALS

 A warm welcome awaits

-One thing to keep in mind when you learn that you will be moving to the USA is that having lived here, nobody wants to leave!
 Most officers and their spouses and/or families experience some difficulties in their initial settling in period, but having got past that – invariably people enjoy living here and rarely want to move on.
 The reasons for this include: the wonderful seasonal weather, the museums, monuments and theatres of DC, the great outdoors, the amazing opportunities for travel and great friendships.

 Setting-up home